djjudas21/puppet-pam_shield/README.md

 Array of strings.
 Any IP address or subnet in CIDR notation.
 Default: `undef`

 ### `selinux_policy` ###
 Boolean.
 Install an SELinux policy to allow pam_shield to operate normally.
-Requires jfryman/selinux which is not currently in Puppet Forge (pending [issue #7](https://github.com/jfryman/puppet-selinux/issues/7).
+Requires `puppet/selinux` which defaults to `false` because it can do unexpected things.
+Test before deploying!
 Default: `false`

-## Reference

-... one day

 ## Limitations